securityfirst/tent-content/contents_en/operations/counter-surveillance/expert/what-do-they-look-like-0.md

 Two vehicles stopping in the same place may indicate:

 *	A watcher is being relieved;
 *   A team with poor discipline is having a chat.

+# Document vehicle descriptions

+*	Vehicle registration;
+*	Colour, make, and model;
+*	Unique descriptive features.